BrentGrammer/Statistics/NOTES/Statistics/HypothesisTesting.md

 - [video](https://www.udemy.com/course/statsml_x/learn/lecture/20023398#content)
 - A p-value (Probability Value) is the probability of observing a data point from your sample data given that the null hypothesis is actually true.
   - If you observe a value in your data that is unlikely to occur given the null hypothesis then you say that is statistically significant effect.
+  - a low p-value means there is a low probability of the statistic being observed given the null hypothesis (so it is significant and is evidence of your alternative hypothesis)
 - In practice, you will have one value for the Alternative Hypothesis that you will compare with the Null Hypothesis distribution (i.e. where does it land on it?)
 - How likely is the $H_A$ value occuring if the Null Hypothesis is true?
 Or, What is the probability of observing a paremeter estimate of $H_A$ or larger, given that there is no true effect?
   $$p-value = P(H_A|H_0)$$